 Where possible, always give your customers options – people love the freedom to choose.
 Provide helpful and interesting content, customized to suit their interests and preferences.
 Duolingo does a great job of reassuring its customers here, while offering them something more:

-The Ultimate Guide to Messaging
+The Ultimate Guide on Messaging